jeff-adkisson/swe-3313-spring-2025/project/README.md

 If you are thinking "I want to use *some other thing*", the answer is no. These are your choices.
 Often (in a real job or client engagement) your team lead or client will tell you what language and frameworks you must use and you have to learn them.
 They might want you to use something their other teams already know and support.

 **IMPORTANT NOTE:** Start thinking about *how* your system will retrieve and store data.
 Your choices include JSON, SQLite, and CSV.
 Your data must be written storage - it will not only live in memory - and be available after restarting the application.
 You do not have to select this mechanism until [Technical Design](#technical-design), but you need to start thinking about it and doing some research.
 Many of the frameworks I listed include libraries to help with this requirement.
 I always give an *optional* JSON lecture for those of you who want to use this valuable technique.
-If you choose SQL, you must use SQLite](https://www.sqlite.org/index.html) that does not require a server installation.
-I do *not* recommend using CSV for storage...
+If you choose SQL, you *must* use SQLite](https://www.sqlite.org/index.html).

+Note that I do *not* recommend using CSV for storage...
 I have seen *very few* successful projects that use CSV over the years.
+I allow it because some FYE instructors cover the format, but it typically is quite awful (plus JSON or SQL are far better for projects like this).

 #### Technology Description